A version of this article, as it originally appeared in the New Haven Independent on April 1, 2015, can be viewed here.

 The construction of the Interstate Highway system through Greater New Haven irreparably changed the region in the second half of the 20th century.
 Within the city, Federal and State highway funds, and urban redevelopment dollars were used to clear neighborhoods and replace them with expressways, housing complexes, and single-use districts oriented around automotive travel.

-Outside the city, the Interstate Highway System opened up former farmland for the development of housing subdivisions, industrial parks, and commercial centers.
+Outside the city, the Interstate Highway System opened up former farmland for the development of exclusive housing subdivisions, industrial parks, and commercial centers.
 Places like the Milford Mall, the Boston Post Road, the Hamden Shopping Plaza, Universal Drive, and Foxon Boulevard owe their rapid development to highway construction.
 Unlike the surgical interventions applied to New Haven’s urban and suburban neighborhoods, these sprawling single-use areas require fundamental changes to their form, scale, and character.

 Sprawl Repair essentially consists of two strategies.
 The first is transforming limited-access expressways and arterial roads into multimodal boulevards and avenues.
 The second is redeveloping parking lots adjacent to these roadways into street networks lined by mixed-use, multistory buildings.
 Within the city, the aim is to reestablish a continuous urban fabric where gaps, resulting from urban redevelopment projects, currently exist.
 Outside the city, these strategies are aimed at transforming commercial plazas into true regional centers where people not only shop and work but also live and socialize.

 Downtown Crossing, the plan to replace the Oak Street Connector with boulevards and development parcels, is more accurately described as an expansion of the office park created during urban renewal.
-That’s because the existing public right-of-way is being replaced with private service roads while the current carrying capacity of the highway is being transferred on to surface streets – not removed like successful highway removal projects in San Francisco, Syracuse, and elsewhere.
+That’s because the existing public right-of-way is being replaced with private service roads while the current carrying capacity of the highway is being transferred on to surface streets – not removed like other highway removal projects in San Francisco, Syracuse, and elsewhere.
 Moreover, the new buildings are envisioned as commercial developments each with their own attached parking structure – typologically identical to the urban redevelopment era office buildings.
-Continued residential construction in Downtown New Haven, however, may balance the commercial development around the Oak Street Connector.
+Continued residential construction in Downtown New Haven, however, may compliment the commercial development around the Oak Street Connector.

-Single-use centers outside the city near highways and along arterial roadways require similar interventions of mixed-use development and roadway redesign.
+Single-use centers outside the city near highways and along arterial roadways beckon similar interventions of mixed-use development and roadway redesign.
 Shopping malls and big box strip developments have expiration dates as newer centers in adjacent towns replace them and retail in older town centers rejuvenates.

 Strategies developed by New Urbanist planners propose that distressed shopping centers and big box strip malls can be redeveloped into mixed-use regional centers that include retail, housing, office, recreational and civic space organized in a traditional town pattern.
 Simultaneously, large arterial roadways can be converted to multimodal avenues by reducing lane widths, converting some lanes to bus-only, adding sidewalks with bus shelters, and creating bike lanes.
 In its recent Plan for Conservation and Development, the Town of Orange has proposed many of these design elements for sections of the Boston Post Road, which could serve as an example for other towns with similar infrastructure.